rdz-oss/BattyBirdNET-Pi/doc/How-to-interpret-results.md

   - Pipistrellus nathusii and Pipistrellus kuhlii
   - Pipistrellus pipistrellus and Pipistrellus pygmaeus
   - Nyctalus leisleri, Eptisecus serotinus, Vespertilio murinus
+  - Plecotus auritus and Plecotus austriacus  are both under Plecotus auritus in the classifier

 so expect that there is a certain degree of overlap between the species.
 Essentially, a classification is a suggestion that it is one of these similar groups.
 Often right - but also expect mismatches in